SuibhneOFoighil/molus-community-landing-page/.repomix/output.md

 ## Notes
 - Some files may have been excluded based on .gitignore rules and Repomix's configuration
 - Binary files are not included in this packed representation.
 Please refer to the Repository Structure section for a complete list of file paths, including binary files
-- Only files matching these patterns are included: src, .gitignore, bun.lock, CLAUDE.md, eslint.config.js, index.html, package.json, postcss.config.js, tailwind.config.js, tsconfig.app.json, tsconfig.json, tsconfig.node.json, vite.config.ts
+- Only files matching these patterns are included: .repomix, convex, node_modules, src, .env.local, .gitignore, bun.lock, CLAUDE.md, eslint.config.js, index.html, package.json, postcss.config.js, tailwind.config.js, tsconfig.app.json, tsconfig.json, tsconfig.node.json, vite.config.ts
 - Files matching patterns in .gitignore are excluded
 - Files matching default ignore patterns are excluded
 - Files are sorted by Git change count (files with more changes are at the bottom)